 What is ACRA?

-The Academic Career Readiness Assessment (ACRA) rubric is a tool developed by the Office of Career and Professional Development (OCPD) at the University of California, San Francisco (UCSF) with a grant from Burroughs Wellcome Fund.
+The Academic Career Readiness Assessment (ACRA) rubric is a tool developed by the Office of Career and Professional Development (OCPD) at UC San Francisco (UCSF) with a grant from Burroughs Wellcome Fund.
 The goal of this tool is to provide graduate students and postdoctoral scholars with the information they need to explore, plan for and apply to faculty positions at different types of institutions, regardless of their understanding of the intricacies of the U.S. education system and independently of the mentoring they receive.
 The rubric can also be used to inform faculty hiring practices and provide transparency in the faculty hiring process.

 How was ACRA developed?